Bertha of Kent

-Saint Bertha or Saint Aldeberge (c.
-565 – d. in or after 601) was the queen of Kent whose influence led to the Christianization of Anglo-Saxon England.
-She was canonized as a saint for her role in its establishment during that period of English history.
+Bertha or Aldeberge (c.
+565– d. in or after 601) was a Frankish princess who became queen of Kent.
+She enabled the 597 Gregorian mission, led by Augustine, which resulted in the conversion to Christianity of Anglo-Saxon England.

 Life

-Bertha was a Frankish princess, the daughter of Charibert I and his wife Ingoberga, granddaughter of the reigning King Chlothar I and great-granddaughter of Clovis I and Saint Clotilde.
+Bertha was a Frankish princess, the daughter of Charibert I and his wife Ingoberga, granddaughter of the reigning King Chlothar I and great-granddaughter of Clovis I and Clotilde.
 Her father died in 567, her mother in 589.
 Bertha had been raised near Tours.
-Her marriage to the pagan Æthelberht of Kent, in 580 AD, was on condition that she be allowed to practice her religion.
+Her marriage to the pagan Æthelberht of Kent, in 580, was on condition that she be allowed to practise her religion.
 She brought her chaplain, Liudhard, with her to England.
-A former Roman church was restored for Bertha just outside the City of Canterbury, and dedicated to Saint Martin of Tours.
+A former Roman church was restored for Bertha just outside Canterbury and dedicated to Martin of Tours.
 It was the private chapel of Queen Bertha before Augustine arrived from Rome.
-The present St Martin's Church continues on the same site, incorporating Roman walling of the original church in the chancel.
-It is acknowledged by UNESCO as the oldest church in the English-speaking world where Christian worship has taken place continuously since 580 AD.
-St Martin's (with Canterbury Cathedral and St Augustine's Abbey) make up Canterbury's UNESCO World Heritage site.
+The present St Martin's Church, Canterbury continues on the same site, incorporating Roman walling of the original church in the chancel.
+It is acknowledged by UNESCO as the oldest church in the English-speaking world where Christian worship has taken place continuously since 580.
+St Martin's (with Canterbury Cathedral and St Augustine's Abbey) make up Canterbury's UNESCO World Heritage Site.